The Groundwork Program:

 The Groundwork Program (Groundwork) is an opportunity for graduate students at Texas Tech University to learn more about teaching in the college classroom.
 Groundwork is a face-to-face, 2 ½ day program of workshops, discussions, and micro-teaching opportunities.
 Participants in Groundwork will be exposed to fundamentals of college teaching such as syllabus and student learning outcome creation, classroom management, active learning, and other strategies for engaging students.

-Applications for the January 2017 Groundwork Program are now closed.
+Applications for the May 2017 Groundwork Program are open now.
 Please note that there are only a limited number of positions in this program and applications are primarily evaluated on the narrative responses you provide.
 Once you've submitted your application, you will receive an email confirming that it has been submitted.
 For questions or additional information, please contact Adam Smith.

 Comments from Past Participants: